Behnam-sn/Castle-Docusaurus/docs/dotnet/csharp/csharp-basics/type-basics.md

 ```

 Another predefined C# type is string.
-The string type represents a sequence of characters, such as “.NET” or http://oreilly.com.
+The string type represents a sequence of characters, such as “.NET”.
 You can work with strings by calling functions on them, as follows:

 ```cs